harumuki/thorsten-hans.com/_posts/2018-12-04-inspect-your-kubernetes-inventory-in-no-time-with-asp-net-core-and-kubernetes-client-library.md

 ```

-Next, it’s time to query all pods form Kubernetes using the `KubernetesClient` library.
+Next, it's time to query all pods form Kubernetes using the `KubernetesClient` library.
 This is straightforward, especially if your code will be executed within the cluster.
 Add the following code to `Repositories/KubernetesRepository.cs`

 ```csharp
 using System.Collections.Generic;